CHAPTER 11

 A. A written notice of public hearing, substantially in the form contained in subsection B of this section, shall be served at least ten (10) days prior to the date set for the Hearing Officer public hearing.

-1. In lieu of personally serving the owner or service by certified mail, service of the notice and order and any amended or supplemental notice and order may be made as follows:
+1. In lieu of personally serving the owner or manager or service by certified mail, service of the notice and order and any amended or supplemental notice and order may be made as follows:

 a.
 In the event that the person entitled to service refuses to accept certified return receipt mail or cannot be personally served, service may be made by substituted service.